OCA/delivery-carrier/delivery_carrier_label_postlogistics/README.rst

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues <https://github.com/OCA/ carrier-delivery/issues>`_.
+Bugs are tracked on `GitHub Issues
-In case of trouble, please check there if your issue has already been reported.
+<https://github.com/OCA/carrier-delivery/issues>`_.
+In case of trouble, please
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback `here <https://github.com/OCA/ carrier-delivery/issues/new?body=module:%20 delivery_carrier_label_postlogistics%0Aversion:%20 9.0%0A%0A**Steps%20to%20reproduce**%0A-%20...%0A%0A**Current%20behavior**%0A%0A**Expected%20behavior**>`_.
+check there if your issue has already been reported.
+If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.

 Credits
 =======